-Since 2013, lab-grown food — and specifically cultured “clean meat” — has been gathering increasing attention and funding.
+Since 2013, lab-grown food — and specifically cultured, “clean meat” — has been gathering increasing attention and funding.
 The first-ever lab-grown burger was created in 2013 by scientist Mark Post, a professor of tissue engineering at Maastricht University in the Netherlands.
-It garnered press interest when it was eaten and reviewed by two food critics at a London news conference.
-While lab-grown meat isn’t available commercially just yet (it will likely hit shelves in 2021), it’s clearly been in the works for quite some time.
+It garnered press interest when it was eaten and reviewed by two food critics at a London news conference, and sparked talk of a potential solution to the issues surrounding animal agriculture.

 Plant-based meat alternatives, on the other hand, are available now and have become very popular in the last five years.
 Today, Impossible Foods and Beyond Meat products are sold in restaurants and grocery stores around the world, sometimes even fooling meat-eaters into thinking they’re chowing down on actual beef.
 And there’s a long tradition of veggie burgers made from peas, soy, beans, grains, mushrooms, and vital wheat gluten, which may not attempt to fool the palate so much as provide a hearty, tasty, and convenient alternative to “real” burgers.